carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks.md

 ## What is Knitr?

-Knitr is the engine in RStudio which creates the “dynamic” part of R markdown reports.
-It’s specifically a package that allows the integration of R code into the html, word, pdf, or LaTex document you have specified as your output for r markdown.
+Knitr is the engine in RStudio which creates the “dynamic” part of R Markdown reports.
+It’s specifically a package that allows the integration of R code into the html, word, pdf, or LaTex document you have specified as your output for R Markdown.
 It utilizes Literate Programming to make research more reproducible.
 There are two main ways to process code with Knitr in R Markdown documents:

 1. Inline code
 2. Code Chunks